rejsafranko/Unbalanced-Taxonomy-Instance-Segmentation/README.md

 # Unbalanced Taxonomy Instance Segmentation (Master's Thesis)

 This is a code repository for my Master's thesis which explores different approaches to instance segmentation in computer vision, with a special focus on conventional deep learning models and models which use language embeddings.
-For more details check out ```thesis.pdf```.
+For more details and results check out ```thesis.pdf```.

 ![taco](taco.webp.avif)